Gannawarra

 Employment conditions in Gannawarra demonstrate strong performance, ranking among the top 35% of areas assessed nationally

-Gannawarra has a balanced workforce with both white and blue collar jobs, diverse sector representation, and an unemployment rate of 1.5% as of September 2025.
-There are 3,141 residents employed, with the unemployment rate being 2.2% lower than Rest of Vic.'s rate of 3.8%.
+Gannawarra has a balanced workforce with white and blue collar jobs, diverse sector representation, and an unemployment rate of 1.5% as of September 2025.
+The area has 3,141 residents in work, with an unemployment rate 2.2% lower than Rest of Vic.'s 3.8%.
+Workforce participation is at 57.3%, compared to Rest of Vic.'s 61.4%.

 Frequently Asked Questions - Employment